Jonathan-admin/So-pekocko/README.md

-# So-Pekocko
+# So-Pekocko's web application

-**So-pekocko** is an application that lets you **view, create and rate sauces uploaded by other users**.
+**Piquante** is an So-Pekocko's application that lets you **view, create and rate sauces uploaded by other users**.
 This github repository represents the creation of a **private API** whose purpose will be to manipulate the information of the sauces or to store them according to the authentication of the user.

 ## Requirement